Abel-Slk/confusion-reactNative/README.md

 - `cd json-server`
 - start a json-server serving the JSON data from the db.json file and static files from the json-server/public folder:

-`json-server --watch db.json -p 3005`   // start the server at port 3005 (the same port that was configured by ngrok)
+`json-server --watch db.json -p 3005`

+This would start the json-server at port number 3005 (the same port that was configured by ngrok).

 #### Start the client
 - Make sure the mobile device and the computer are connected to the same Wi-Fi network